Chronic Fatigue, excessive hair fall, shortness of breath and restless leg syndrome are few of the highly troubling low iron symptoms.

 Some of the most common Iron deficiency symptoms are reflected with health issues such as fatigue, restlessness, and unnecessary anxiety.

-One of the most common symptoms and yet, one of the most difficult to detect!!
-Iron deficiency causes less oxygen to reach your tissues, so your body is deprived of the energy it needs, leading you to be very tired.
-A lack of oxygen also revs up your body’s sympathetic nervous system, causing anxiety and stress.
+One of the most common symptoms and yet one of the most difficult to detect.
+Iron deficiency causes less oxygen to reach your tissues, so your body cells are deprived of the oxygen they need.

 Can’t stop fidgeting?
 A prominent sign of restless leg syndrome.
 The lower the iron levels, the worse the symptoms.